BonsaiDen/JavaScript-Garden/doc/scopes.md

     test();
     foo; // 21

-Leaving out the `var` statement will override the value of `foo`, this might not seem like a big deal at first, but consider having a ten-thousand line JavaScript file with lots and lots of different variable names, not using `var` will introduce hard to track down bugs.
+Leaving out the `var` statement inside the function `test` will override the value of `foo`.
+While this might not seem like a big deal at first, having thousands of lines of JavaScript and not using `var` will introduce hard to track down bugs.

     // global scope
     var items = [/* some list */];